 Trivia games also work well when held online.
 Zoom can be the ideal app for a trivia game, as it gives you the option of using “break-out rooms” for each team.
 The host of the game can ask a question, then send participants to separate “rooms” to discuss answers.

 If you and your social circle are up for downloading another app, Houseparty has a few game options built-in, including a trivia game and a drawing game.
+If you’re a gamer, video games or online games offer plenty of opportunity for social interaction without having to be in the same physical location as other people.

 5. Read & Discuss a Book